Python SDK Overview#

 print(ray.get(hello_world.remote()))

 SDK calls are made via a JobSubmissionClient object.
 To initialize the client, provide the Ray cluster head node address and the port used by the Ray Dashboard (8265 by default).
-For this example, we’ll use a local Ray cluster, but the same example will work for remote Ray cluster addresses.
+For this example, we’ll use a local Ray cluster, but the same example will work for remote Ray cluster addresses; see Using a Remote Cluster for details on setting up port forwarding.

 from ray.job_submission import JobSubmissionClient